Petersburg in Dinwiddie County, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Notable Events • Notable Places • War, US Civil.

 Location.
-37° 9.052′ N, 77° 32.755′ W. Marker is in Petersburg, Virginia, in Dinwiddie County.
-Marker can be reached from White Oak Road, on the left when traveling west.
+Marker has been reported missing.
+It was located near 37° 9.052′ N, 77° 32.755′ W. Marker was in Petersburg, Virginia, in Dinwiddie County.
+It could be reached from White Oak Road, on the left when traveling west.
 Marker is on the Battle of White Oak Road walking trail.
 The trail starts from the parking lot at the corner of White Oak Road and Clairborne Road.
 Touch for map.
-Marker is in this post office area: Petersburg VA 23803, United States of America.
+Marker was in this post office area: Petersburg VA 23803, United States of America.
 Touch for directions.

 Related markers.
 Click here for a list of markers that are related to this marker.
 Virtual Tour by Markers of the White Oak Road Battlefield.
 To better understand the relationship, study each marker in the order shown.